arzwa/Whale.jl/docs/src/index.md

 1. An **ultrametric species tree**, with ideally branch lengths in geological time (since this allows straightforward interpretation of parameter estimates.)
 2. A bunch of ALE files, which summarize the **conditional clade distributions** (CCDs) for the same bunch of gene families.
 These can be obtained from a sample of the posterior distribution of gene trees using the [`ALEobserve`](https://github.com/ssolo/ALE) tool.
 A pipeline to obtain these from a set of gene family protein fasta files is available at [github](https://github.com/arzwa/whaleprep).

+!!! note
+    Analyzing CCDs (ALE files) with a very large number of clades or for very large families can be prohibitive computationally.
+It is therefore generally advisable that large orthogroups are filtered out based on some criterion (for example using the script `orthofilter.py` in the scripts directory of the Whale repository).
+To filter out families with very large numbers of clades in the CCD (which reflects that there is a lot of uncertainty in the gene tree), the scripts `ccddata.py` and `ccdfilter.py` can be used.
+This is a rather *ad hoc* filtering procedure, but can be useful to filter out families that trouble the analysis.

+!!! warning
+    Most analyses in Whale assume that for each family, **there is at least one gene in both clades stemming from the root of the species tree**.
+The likelihood in Whale is the conditional likelihood under this assumption.
+This is to rule out the possibility of *de novo* gain of a gene family along a branch of the species tree.
+The orthogroup data should therefore always be filtered to be in accordance with this criterion.
+This can also be done using the `orthofilter.py` script.

 ## Quick start

 If you're not familiar with `julia`, and you simply want to run analyses as performed for instance in [Zwaenepoel & Van de Peer (2019)](https://academic.oup.com/mbe/advance-article/doi/10.1093/molbev/msz088/5475503) the following scripts will be helpful.
 If you want to get a more detailed view of the library, please consult the [Manual](@ref).